StackStorm/st2docs/docs/source/install/rhel7.rst

     # Install and configure postgres
     sudo yum -y install postgresql-server postgresql-contrib postgresql-devel

-    # Setup postgresql at a first time
+    # Setup postgresql for the first time
     sudo postgresql-setup initdb

     # Make localhost connections to use an MD5-encrypted password for authentication